NatLibFi/FinnaImageService/README.md

 # FinnaImageService

 HTTP-service for generating a preview image from a PDF cover page using Ghostscript.
-See index.php for Ghostscript command line parameters.
+See ImageService.php for Ghostscript command line parameters.

 # Installation